 This year Brooklyn Bridge Park is going to be the perfect place to view the show as the fireworks are being launched from the bridge and barges under neath it.
 You might want to camp out there all day (with stunning views an array of activities, it isn't so bad!) to get seats; it's going to be crowded and the NYPD will close sections as they fill up.
 Another place to watch the show is the Brooklyn Promenade located above the park.
 There isn't grass there, so it isn't a good place to sprawl, but it's an idea setting to take in the entire display.
 Check out Macy's website for more ideas about where to watch.

 1 Hotel Brooklyn Bridge is a relatively new hotel located adjacent to Brooklyn Bridge Park.
 The hotel has a stunning roof, that will be the place to be to watch the fireworks.
 You can get drinks and food and then dance the night away.
 Before the fireworks consider lounging by the pool with the unobstructed Manhattan skyline views all around you.
-Note: only hotel guests are permitted in the pool so if you really want a relaxing day, consider booking a hotel room.
+Note: only hotel guests are permitted in the pool so if you really want a relaxing day, consider booking a room.
 The hotel has many food and drink packages whether you are staying the night or not.
-Check them out on the website.
 (They are pricey, but if you want to celebrate America's birthday in style, this is your best option.)

 For the fifth year in a row Pier 15, located in at the tip of downtown Manhattan, is throwing a huge festival to celebrate the Fourth of July.
 Indulge in a summer barbecue buffet with chicken wings, burgers and hot dogs.
 There will be an open bar for adults, and a DJ playing tunes all night long that the entire family will enjoy.
 Tickets range from standing room only to booking a table.
 This year the pier is in perfect view of the fireworks.
 You'll get a front row seat to the country's greatest display.